dd9jn/rfc4880bis/crypto-refresh.md

 #### ECDH Secret Key Material

-When a NIST curve is used in ECDH, its secret key is represented as a simple integer in standard MPI form.
+When curve P-256, P-384, or P-521 are used in ECDH, their secret keys are represented as a simple integer in standard MPI form.
 Other curves are presented on the wire differently (though still as a single MPI), as described below and in {{curve-specific-formats}}.

 ##### Curve25519 ECDH Secret Key Material {#curve25519-secrets}